cyruscyliu/cyruscyliu.github.io/docs/index.md

 difficult to compromise, and secure to rely on for different classes of stakeholders.

->AI agents show strong potential to automate many forms of human effort that
->were previously unavoidable in security research.
-In parallel, I am studying
->their design principles and performance benchmarks.
+>I am also investigating design principles for human-comparable AI agents for system secrity to automate labor-intensive workflows in learning, research, engineering, tech transfer, and community building.

 ## Selected Publications